wazuh/wazuh-documentation/source/getting-started/index.rst

 In addition, the :ref:`Wazuh quickstart <quickstart>` lets you install all the central components on the same host using the unattended installation script with an all-in-one deployment.

-Check our :ref:`Installation guide <installation_guide>` section to learn about Wazuh installation methods.
+Check our :ref:`Installation guide <installation_guide>` section to learn more about Wazuh installation methods.

 Wazuh Cloud